St Patrick’s Catholic Primary School is situated close to the centre of the city of Sunderland. The school serves the parish of St Patrick’s.

 The decision to exclude will not be taken lightly and only:

-In response to a serious breach, or persistent breaches, of the school’s behaviour policy; and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in school.
+- In response to a serious breach, or persistent breaches, of the school’s behaviour policy and when allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in school.

 A written record will be kept of all actions taken by the Head Teacher and all other staff.
 These will include any interview with the pupil concerned.
 Witness statements will be dated and signed wherever possible.